Policies for Issuing Security Warnings

 Public Safety Student Worker Program

 Students should never walk home alone at night.
-The Public Safety Student Worker Program was developed to support the public safety office in assisting to provide a safe and secure campus.
-The Public Safety Student Workers will provide escorts for safety and security reasons to students, faculty and staff on campus and in the near off-campus areas from 10 am – 2 pm and 6 pm – 12 am on weekdays.
-On weekends, escorts are available from 8 pm – 2 am.
+The Public Safety student worker program was developed to support the Public Safety Office in providing a safe and secure campus.
+The Public Safety student workers (or Public Safety officers) will provide escorts for safety and security reasons to students, faculty, and staff on campus and in the near off-campus areas by requesting an escort at the Public Safety Office (lower level of the REX) or by calling 414.443.8500.
 When not providing escorts by foot or vehicle, the student workers will be visible performing walking patrols on campus to observe and report any suspicious activity to Public Safety.

-The student workers are equipped with red jackets and T-shirts, flashlights and a two-way radio which allows them to have contact with the Public Safety Office.
-If you need an escort for safety and security reasons please call the Public Safety Office at ext.
-8500.
-The Public Safety Officers will provide escorts during the time not covered by the student workers.
+The student workers are equipped with red jackets and T-shirts, flashlights, and a two-way radio that allows them to have contact with the Public Safety Office.
+If you need an escort for safety and security reasons, please call the Public Safety Office at 414.443.8500.
+The Public Safety officers will provide escorts during the time not covered by the student workers.

 Several phones are located throughout the main buildings on campus for intra-campus communication.
 These phones can be used to dial for outside emergency service by dialing 911.
 All of these phones are clearly labeled with instructions for dialing emergency phone numbers both on campus and off campus.